"

 ‘Photos are (hanging) on the door.’

-In Russian, the verbs here on this page are all intransitive (they don’t take a direct object).
-They only describe the position / location of something.
-You could NOT use them to say, for example, I ‘lay’ the book on the table.
+In Russian, the verbs here on this page are all intransitive. Тhey do not take a direct object.
+They only describe the position / location of someone or something.
+You would NOT use them to say, for example, I ‘lay’ the book on the table.

 If you’re not sure what I mean by this, read here and just keep this all in mind.